How a Thermometer Works: Understanding the Science Behind Thermostats

 All thermostats drift with time.
 Calibration—comparing against a known requirement—is essential.
 The National Institute of Standards and Technology (NIST) recommends calibrating clinical and commercial thermometers at least once a year.

-Reality: A research study published in the Journal of Professional Microbiology discovered that up to 15% of inaccurately adjusted clinical thermostats had readings that were off by more than 1 °C.
+Reality: A research study published in the Journal of Professional Microbiology found that up to 15% of inaccurately adjusted clinical thermostats had readings off by more than 1 °C.

 Real-World Applications: Where Accuracy Fulfills Objective